theforeman/foreman_dhcp_browser/README.md

 ## Installation

+The foreman_dhcp_browser plugin is available both via RPM/DEB.

+eg; yum install tfm-rubygem-foreman_dhcp_browser

 See [How_to_Install_a_Plugin](http://projects.theforeman.org/projects/foreman/wiki/How_to_Install_a_Plugin)
 for how to install Foreman plugins

+## Latest code

 The gem name is "foreman_dhcp_browser".

-## Latest code

 You can get the master branch of the plugin by specifying your Gemfile in this way:

     gem 'foreman_dhcp_browser', :git => "https://github.com/theforeman/foreman_dhcp_browser.git"